It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 And it’s not just people sharing their personal recaps.
 They create other content about their Spotify Wrapped.
 News agencies cover the campaign.
 It’s a cultural lodestone that ignites discussions about women in music and more.

-By all indicators, Wrapped’s growth is continuing in 2023.
-The #SpotifyWrapped hashtag already has a staggering 66.5 billion views on TikTok alone — and those numbers are still going up.
+By all indicators, Wrapped’s growth is continuing in 2024.
+Last year, the #SpotifyWrapped hashtag already has a staggering 66.5 billion views on TikTok alone just days after it dropped.
+It’s early days yet, but this year, it looks like it’s even more popular across social media.

 The Year in Review Trend Beyond Spotify